Amerb908/Housing-Price-Prediction-Machine-Learning-project/README.md

 # House Price Prediction in Python - Full Machine Learning Project

-This repository contains the code and resources for a machine learning project aimed at predicting house prices using Python.
+This repository contains the code and resources for a machine-learning project aimed at predicting house prices using Python.
 It covers the entire data science process, from data exploration to model evaluation.

 ## Overview